gramps-project/gramps-web-docs/docs/index.md

 # Gramps Web: research & organize your family tree together

-**Gramps Web** is a web app for collaborative genaology.
+**Gramps Web** is a web app for collaborative genealogy.
 It is based on and interoperable with [Gramps](https://gramps-project.org/blog/), the leading open source genealogy desktop application.
 Gramps Web is open source software.

 ![](screenshot.png)